kelloggm/cs-490-website/project-deliverable.md

 * It provides a summary of what was planned to happen in each sprint vs what actually happened, with a discussion of what was revised as a result.
 * The document is at most 2 pages (fewer pages are absolutely acceptable, consider this a rough limit)

-### 10% Demonstration / Posters
+### 10% Final Demonstration
-Each team will be required to submit a poster and to demonstrate their feature during the final exam slot to their classmates and to the instructor(s) and TA(s).
+Each team will be required to demonstrate their feature to their classmates and to the instructor(s) and TA(s) on the last day of class.

 Select projects may be hosted in a project showcase.
 Here are the projects from Spring 2022 [project showcase](https://neu-se.github.io/CS4530-Spring-2022/assignments/project-showcase).

 #### Satisfactory:
-* Poster is a single page
-* Poster describes the project clearly
-* Poster describes technology stack and overall design decisions clearly
-* Poster describes future work clearly
-* Poster visually demonstrates your feature well
-* Demo is functional during the final exam slot and is consistent with the project as described in the rest of your final submission
+* Demo is functional on the final day of class and is consistent with the project as described in the rest of your final submission

 #### Meets minimum requirements:
-* Poster is a single page
-* Poster is missing at most one of the following elements: project description, technology stack/design decisions, future work, visual demo of feature
-* Demo is functional during the final exam slot and is mostly consistent with the project as described in the rest of your final submission
+* Demo is functional on the final day of class and is mostly consistent with the project as described in the rest of your final submission

+### Resubmission After the Final Demo

+Sometimes, project teams can't quite finish everything they've promised by the time of the final demonstration on the last day of class.
+It's better to deliver a feature late than never deliver it, so if you find yourself in this situation, you're permitted to continue working on your project and resubmit your project materials and do another demo for the instructor and your project mentor.

+If your team is in this situation, you must:
+* On the same day as the final demo (i.e., the last day of class), send an email to the instructor, your project mentor TA, and your teammates declaring that you intend to resubmit.
+Each of your teammates must respond by this deadline indicating that they agree that a resubmission is appropriate.
+* In writing (email is fine), declare exactly which feature(s) or user stor(ies) you will complete by the resubmission deadline.
+This email must be received by the instructor and TAs no later than 72 hours after the deadline for your initial email declaring your intention to resubmit (i.e., it must be received no more than 3 days later, AoE, than the last day of class).
+* You must schedule a meeting with your project mentor and the instructor before the class' final exam (note: day of the final exam is **not** acceptable) to re-demonstrate your feature.
+The deadline for scheduling this demo is the same as the deadline for providing the scope of work email (see previous bullet point): no more than 3 days after the last day of class.
+Note that the instructor generally does not check email on the weekend.

+The consequences of choosing to resubmit are:
+* you will not receive your final grades on your project materials until **after** your resubmission demo.
+* you must resubmit all project deliverables before your rescheduled demo.
+* you will be held to a higher standard on all project materials, since your team will have extra time to polish them.
+* your final grades on all materials will be evenly split between the grade you would have received on your original submission and the grade you receive on your resubmission.
+Additionally, a 5% late penalty is automatically applied to your resubmission.
+A further
+5% penalty is applied if, in the view of the instructor, your resubmission does not substantially improve on your original submission.
+Do not resubmit unless your work was substantially incomplete at the regular deadline: these policies mean that resubmitting is only a good idea if your project would otherwise be graded poorly.

 ## Individual Reflection